TT159/TT159.github.io/_pages/about.md

 ---

 I received my master's degree in Electrical and Computer Engineering from the College of Engineering, [Boston University](https://www.bu.edu/eng/).
-I was very fortunate to be advised by [Prof. Koo](https://www.bumc.bu.edu/camed/profile/bang-bon-koo/) and work as a research assistant in the Bio-Imaging & Informatics Lab from School of Medicine, Boston University.
+I was very fortunate to be supervised by [Prof. Prakash Ishwar](https://www.bu.edu/eng/profile/prakash-ishwar/) as a teaching assistant in his _Introduction to Machine Learning_ course.
+After graduation, I worked as a research assistant in the [Bio-Imaging & Informatics Lab](https://sites.bu.edu/bil/) under the guidance of [Prof. Bang-Bon Koo](https://www.bumc.bu.edu/camed/profile/bang-bon-koo/).
 My research interest includes Machine Learning, Data Analysis and Human-computer Interaction.

 Before joining Boston University, I obtained my B.S. degree in Computer Technology and Application at Macau University of Science and Technology (MUST).
 I graduated with first-class honors and my thesis was awarded as one of the best in the college.
 During this period, I was honored to be mentored by [Prof. Subrota Kumar Mondal](https://www.must.edu.mo/scse/staff/subrota) and collaborate with [Prof. Hongning Dai](https://www.comp.hkbu.edu.hk/~henrydai/) to conduct research in the fields of serverless computing and container technology.